sayantan-025/Project-14-Creativity-Landing-Page/README.md

 - Practice a lot more in positioning

-## This project took around 8.5 hours to complete.
+## This project took around 8.5 hours to complete and 7 hours to responsive.